 You, or your heirs, keep the remaining proceeds (if any) after the loan is paid off.
 If the loan balance owed on your reverse mortgage exceeds the home value, neither you, your estate nor your heirs are responsible for paying back the deficit—thanks to the loan’s non-recourse feature.**

-While a reverse mortgage may be more expensive than a traditional mortgage, it may also provide you with greater financial flexibility in retirement, as it can increase your cash flow and repayment can be deferred to a later date.
+While the reverse mortgage loan costs may be more expensive than a traditional mortgage, it may also provide you with greater financial flexibility in retirement, as it can increase your cash flow and repayment can be deferred to a later date.

 Almost all of the upfront costs—appraisal fee, third-party closing costs, initial mortgage insurance premium (MIP, which is calculated at 2.0% of your loan’s maximum claim amount), and a loan origination fee (has a regulated cap based on the home’s appraised value)—can be rolled into the reverse mortgage loan.
 One exception is the HECM counseling fee, which is around $125 and must be paid upfront and out of pocket.